hello-openshift-vault/vault-init/README.md

 which does the following:

 - Initialize Vault server
-- Saves recovery keys and root key to k8s secret
+- Save recovery keys and root key to k8s secret
-- Auto join Vault server replicas with Raft
-- Auto unseals all Vault server pods using the k8s secret on pod startup
+- Unseal Vault server pods using the k8s secret on pod startup
+- Configure Kubernetes auth engine for the local cluster
+- Add a policy that allows k8s namespaces to only access secrets prefixed with the namespace name

+For HA deployments only:

+- Join Vault server replicas with Raft

 ## Deploying